The Academic Program

 Fulfilling the Liberal Arts Practices and Areas of Inquiry:

 To ensure a well-rounded liberal arts education, students must engage with disciplines throughout the curriculum and across the full reach of the academic program at Colgate.
-Thus, to fulfill the Liberal Arts Practices and Areas of Inquiries requirements, students must successfully complete at least seven courses, from at least six different departments or programs.
-Students will fulfill the LACC in no fewer than 10 and no more than 12 courses.
+Thus, to fulfill the Liberal Arts Practices and Areas of Inquiries requirements, students must successfully complete at least seven courses, from at least six different subjects.

 Although a course may carry multiple tags, a student may not fulfill multiple designations through a single course.
 The following exceptions apply: